 Transmission of Lyme disease can occur when bitten by an infected tick.
-Other modes of transmission include from mother to baby – congenitally or through breast feeding.
+Other modes of transmission includ congential transmission from mother to baby.
 Although Borrelia has been found in biting insects such as mosquitoes and spiders, there is not yet enough research to prove that the disease can be transmitted via them.
-However, we have spoken with several patients who have developed an EM rash and contracted Lyme disease without a tick bite.

 Blood, tissue and organ donation, along with sexual transmission are all cause for concern, but again there is not enough research being done in this area.
 The CDC state that, “Although no cases of Lyme disease have been linked to blood transfusion, scientists have found that the Lyme disease bacteria can live in blood that is stored for donation.”
 Until more is known, it would be wise to advise Lyme patients past and present, to avoid donating their blood or tissue and we aim to continue raising the issue with the Department of Health.

 Symptoms can start with an erythema migrans (EM) rash, often described as a bulls-eye rash, but it can also be more irregular, which sometimes leads to a misdiagnosis of ringworm or cellulitis.
-It’s important to note that not every Lyme disease patient will experience or remember a rash, as figures state that the rash appears in two out of every three Lyme patients but only one in three of those may actually notice it!
-It can appear anywhere between 3 and 33 days of infection and will likely increase in size.
-We advise patients to draw a ring around suspicious looking rashes to track any potential changes.
+It’s important to note that not every Lyme disease patient will experience or remember a rash, as figures state that the rash appears in two out of every three Lyme patients.
+The rash may not appear straight away.
+We advise people to draw a ring around suspicious looking rashes to track any potential changes.